NandosUK/infrastructure-terraform-modules/gcp/cloud-run-v2/README.md

-# Updated Terraform Google Cloud Run Module README

-## Overview
+# Overview

-This updated Terraform module provides a comprehensive set of reusable configurations for deploying services to Google Cloud Run.
+This Terraform module provides a comprehensive set of reusable configurations for deploying services to Google Cloud Run service / api.
 It extends the previous version by incorporating new variables like Cloud Armor for security, advanced probe settings, and more.
 Deploy your Cloud Run services easily and make them available on `https://MY_SERVICE.api.nandos.dev`.

 ## Branching Strategy